Apple iPhone 13 vs Samsung Galaxy A25 5G

 Frequently Asked Questions

-Apple iPhone 13 excels if you value excellent build quality with ceramic shield and ip68 rating.
-Samsung Galaxy A25 5G is better if you prioritize class-leading 120hz super amoled display (1,000 nits).
-Pick based on your budget and daily use.
+Apple iPhone 13 is the better choice if you prioritize excellent build quality with ceramic shield and ip68 rating.
+Samsung Galaxy A25 5G wins if you value class-leading 120hz super amoled display (1,000 nits).
+Both are rated highly (4.8★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure